 Computer - As a general guideline, a computer three years old or less is best.
-It should be running at least Windows 7 or MacOS 10.8.
-While Chromebooks will work with most features in Blackboard, they are not recommended as Respondus Monitor, Collaborate, and other features may not be compatible.
+It should be running at least Windows 8, Mac OS 10.12 or Chrome OS\.

+\While Chromebooks will work with most features in Blackboard, they are not recommended as Respondus Monitor, Collaborate, and other features may not be compatible.

 Internet Access - A satellite, DSL, or cable connection or higher is best.
 Dial-up connections are not recommended and will be problematic.

 If relying on an employer's Internet connection, be aware that firewall restrictions and policies may exist that prevent access to all or part of the course, using the college's online tools.